All new cars and vans that run on petrol or diesel are to be banned in the UK as of 2040

-The e-car market has already growing with dozens of makes and models to choose from.
+The e-car market is already growing with dozens of makes and models to choose from.
 Some of the biggest car manufacturers in the world are on-board when it comes to creating transport that relies on alternative methods of fuel.

 Earlier this year Volvo announced that they intend to stop manufacturing gas fuelled cars as early as 2019!